-Eligibility Requirements for Pass/No Pass (Credit/No Credit) - The student must elect to be evaluated on a pass/no pass basis no later than:
+Eligibility Requirements for Pass/No Pass (Credit/No Credit) - Students may earn no more than 12 units of credit toward the Associate Degree in courses graded on a pass/no pass option.
+Courses that are offered only pass/no pass will not be counted in the 12 unit limit.
+(AP 4232) The student must elect to be evaluated on a pass/no pass basis no later than: